Analysis | The Dodgers-Giants dogfight will likely spill into the playoffs

 Both the Giants and the Dodgers have been among the class of the National League in a number of areas.
 The Giants have optimized the pitches used by the starting rotation, keeping them among the league leaders in ERA (3.27, ranking second entering Saturday) and walk rate (where they rank first).
 San Francisco’s hitters are batting .243 (10th), but they have a stronger OPS (.753, ranking sixth) — and lead the majors with 201 home runs.
 The team’s fielders have prevented 25 runs and created 30 outs above average, the third-best showing among MLB defenses this season.

 Los Angeles, meanwhile, leads the league in ERA (2.99), is second in strikeout rate and has seen its pitchers allow almost 11 fewer runs than expected based on the outs left in the inning and men on base at the time of the pitch.
-The Dodgers are tied for fourth in the majors with 188 home runs, and are creating runs at a rate seven percent higher than average after accounting for league and park effects.
+The Dodgers are tied for fourth in the majors with 188 home runs, and are creating runs at a rate about six percent higher than average after accounting for league and park effects.
 Only three teams, all in the American League — the Toronto Blue Jays, Chicago White Sox and Houston Astros — have been better in this regard.

 And so, entering Saturday, the Giants had the best record in the sport, while the Dodgers were tied for second.
 But as strong as they are, one of these teams is going home earlier than their underlying numbers suggest they should.